Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Travel by Car| ©Vladimir Proskurovskiy

-If you like adventures and want to visit Scotland in a much freer way and without being tied to schedules or group plans, one of the best options is to rent a car and drive yourself to Loch Ness.
+If you like adventures and you want to visit Scotland in a much freer way and without timetables or group plans, one of the best options is to rent a car and drive yourself to Loch Ness.
+I warn you, however, that this option is not the cheapest because, in addition to the rental costs, you will have to pay for gasoline and tolls.

 In addition, there are several companies that make rentals so you can choose the one that best suits your needs.
 All you need to do is bring your approved driving license and get behind the wheel.

-• Price: with the car rental and gasoline and tolls included, it can cost approximately 60 € (120 € round trip).
+• Price: With the car rental and gasoline and tolls included, it can cost approximately 60 € (120 € round trip).

-• Time: following the fastest routes you can arrive in 4 hours.
+• Time: Following the fastest routes you can arrive in 4 hours.

-• Companies: the main car rental companies are Sixt, Europcar and Hertz.
+• Companies: The main car rental companies are Sixt, Europcar and Hertz.

-• Recommended if... you are looking to travel with your group in a private and flexible way.
+• Recommended if...
+You are looking to travel with your group in a private and flexible way.

-5. Other means of transport not so recommended
+Other means of transportation not so recommended

 Cab through the streets of Edinburgh| ©Mark Morgan